vibecoding-labs/home/how-to-join.md

 Welcome!
 We're excited to have you join the Vibe Coding community.
 Follow these steps to become part of our vibrant ecosystem of programmers and developers on Solana.

+The first and easiest way to become a member is to [Buy VIBE token](https://pump.fun/coin/FWAUjiMZv4Hh6CR8m8m6QGb1k5hkhxWHHZ2ewXVTpump)

 ## 🚀 Quick Start Guide

 ### Step 1: Set Up Your Wallet